fastrgv/RufasCube/README.md

 ## what is special about this project?

 Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and actual TTF-lettering.
-Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
+Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux.
 This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts.
 It is buildable using GNU-Ada.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the GLFW binding is custom, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, OpenAL-Audio with a custom binding, and an Ada compiler.

 The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!

 Finally, the new "live" autosolver is quite sophisticated.
 It allows invocation at any time and can be used to get a few steps closer, or all the way to a solution, no matter the current state.
-It shuts down whenever you feel more confident and begin making moves on your own.
+It can be ignored whenever you feel more confident and want to begin making moves on your own.
 Solutions are quickly found but may not always be minimal.

 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: